Also known as: squat thrust, tuck jump push-up, push-up to jump, jump squat push-up, bodyweight squat thrust

 Frequently Asked Questions

-What are the main benefits of doing burpees?
+What are the benefits of burpees?

-What common mistakes should I avoid when doing burpees?
+What are common mistakes when doing burpees?

-How can I progress or modify burpees if needed?
+How can I modify or progress burpees?